03 May Blurred Lines Near Puget Sound

 It is said in Japanese culture that water bridges the past and present, tradition and modernity.
 Outside the bustling streets of Seattle, sitting at the edge of Puget Sound, lies a home that embodies the traditional Japanese mentality of water and life being blended harmoniously in the dichotomy of old and new.
 When homeowner Dan Valente set out to build his dream home, he wanted to encapsulate the essence of traditional Japanese architecture — natural muted colors and tones — with a modern twist.
 He first became interested in this style while living in Japan for three years on business.

 Valente’s house incorporates a mix of traditional Japanese shou sugi ban cedar and composite fiber cement panels that replicate authentic tatami mat ratios.
-The architectural designer on the project, Sakshi Uomoto, was familiar with Japanese design principles and worked closely with Valente to bring his aesthetic vision to life.
+The home was designed for Seattle Cedar Homes, a subsidiary of Lindal Cedar Homes, an American manufacturer of prefabricated post-and-beam homes since the 1950s.
+The architectural designer hired by Lindal Cedar Homes for the project, Sakshi Uomoto, was familiar with Japanese design principles and worked closely with Valente to bring his aesthetic vision to life.
 “We tried to use a lot of Japanese authentic materials and proportions when constructing the house,” she says.
 “Even if the material wasn’t necessarily Japanese, we still followed some school of thought that centered around that type of design.”

 In a conceptual essay to the architect, Valente expressed a vision of “blurred lines” — a house that seamlessly transitions between indoor and outdoor spaces.
 “I am an al fresco type of person, and I love being outside, so I didn’t want any hard line between inside and out,” Valente says.